 We do not need any survey or tonnage certificate to register your yacht as private use vessel, if it is less then 24 meters in length but an inspector of the Dutch maritime authority will need to visit your vessel in order to measure it and add markings with microdots on your vessel (anti-theft).
 The inspector does not do an actual survey, just a very basic check.
 You, do not have to bring the vessel to Holland as the inspector can visit you anywhere but his actual travel fees will be charged to you.
 This fee to the maritime authorities in Holland for the inspection, are not included in our rate and depends on the location of your boat or yacht.
 In Europe the average costs are between € 650,- and € 1000,-.

-It takes normally between 6-8 weeks to get the certificate of registry completed but WE FILE ALL OUR REGISTRATIONS VIA THE OPTIONAL GOVERNMENT EXPRESS SERVICE AS PART OF OUR NORMAL PACKAGE and can therefor obtain our registrations in 1 to 3 weeks.
+We can arrange your registration in about 6 weeks.
 When the registry part is done, we will immediately schedule an appointment for you to have the inspector visit your vessel for the one time inspection.
 If you are in a hurry, we can arrange a provisional registration for you, while you wait for the inspection of your vessel.
 This provisional registration is fully valid for 6 months and gives you plenty of time to have the vessel inspected.
 The cost for this optional provisional registration is 300 Euro.

 The main advantages of the Dutch Certificate of Registry (Zeebrief) for PRIVATE USE: